po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ Why didn't we convert the functions in the `netflixQueue` object to arrow functions
+  * ☝️ In the following example, why didn't we convert the functions in the `netflixQueue` object to arrow functions?

   ```js
     watchMovie: function() {